 Depending if it is a residential or commercial structure energy audits can vary.
-However the end result should be to gather information and data on that structure then design a solution to reduce energy usage.
+However the end result should be to gather information and data on that structure then design a program to reduce energy usage.
+Lighting, electrical motors, insulation, glazing areas, heat loads is a small part of what we do.

 In different parts of our country energy audits are conducted in various ways.
 Some local city governments believe that a blower door test is an efficient way.
 A blower door test can only tell you how leaky a house is or is not.
 This is an artificial way to place a home under a negative pressure utilizing blower door equipment.
 In my opinion no home or structure will ever experience a negative pressure of 50 pascals under normal operation.
 So if the home is tested this way it can be a false set of air leakage numbers.
 I should know because i personally have conducted approx, 1000 of these types of tests.